benjaminweymouth/PyBank-Python-Data-Structures-Analysis/docs/PyRamenExample/index.md

 # PyRamen Example: Methods / Nested Data Structures

 ## Code Explanation & Dataset
 The purpose of this code is to analyze a business's financial performance by cross-referencing their sales data with internal product data to figure out revenues and costs for the year.

-The script will utilze the following actions / methods:
+Thus, two different datasets will be utilized to perform the following actions / methods:

 - Include a calculation of the total number of months in the dataset.
 - Calculate the net total amount of Profit/Losses over the entire period.